Packing Topological Minors Half-Integrally: Proof sketch of Theorem and organization of the paper

-Now we consider two cases.
+We shall prove Lemma \ref{connected half EP} by considering two cases.
 One case is that $G$ contains a large complete graph as a minor such that for every separation $(A,B) \in \T$, $V(B)$ intersects some branch set; the other case is that no such complete graph minor exists.

-{\bf Step 2: using large clique minors.} We first deal with the case that $G$ contains such a complete graph minor, and the complete proof of this case is included in Section \ref{sec: using clique minors}.
+We deal with the first case in this subsection, and the complete proof of this case is included in Section \ref{sec: using clique minors}.
 This case is relatively simpler than the other case.